xxblancxx/FerryContract2.0/README.md

 xml documentation has been written for each method in the Common Interface.

-<b>The rest of the assigment is given in a pdf file with Use Case models etc.</b>
+<b>The rest of the assigment is in a pdf file with Use Case models etc. - Filename "03-FerrycaseContract.pdf" </b>